Get a free, no obligation personal loan quote with rates as low as 9.99%

 What is the maximum LTV ratio for a HELOC?

-The maximum LTV for a HELOC (home equity line of credit) is 65% of your home’s value.
+The maximum LTV for a HELOC (home equity line of credit) varies by lender, but most have a cap of 65% of your home’s value.
 Keep in mind that the balance of your mortgage together with your HELOC amount cannot exceed 80% of your home’s value.

 What is a high-ratio mortgage?